Benjamin-Italiaander/My_Notes/Linux/cli/bye-bye-screen-hello-zellij.md

 # [zellij](https://zellij.dev/) is a great alternative for screen!

-## I just came across a really nice tool zellij for a replacement of the tmux or screen terminal multiplexing applications.
+### I just came across a really nice tool zellij as a replacement of the tmux or screen terminal multiplexing applications.
 I instantly became a fan!

 [zellij can be found here](https://zellij.dev/) it's not in all repository's yet, but easy to build from source or download the binary and copy it into your /sbin folder